 With so much to see in Seville and so much history packed into each square inch of the city, it can be overwhelming to learn everything there is to know or see everything there is to see.

-One of my favorite things to learn about is how Islamic architecture in Spain has influenced architecture today and has become a part of the Spanish style.
+One of our favorite things to learn about is how Islamic architecture in Spain has influenced architecture today and has become a part of the Spanish style.
 But much of this is hard to spot and easily missed, making things like guided tours an easy way to see it all.

 Royal Alcázar Tour